Student Government Association

 - The elections are to run for two consecutive days during the school week.

-- A compulsory meeting of all candidates for the executive offices should be called and conducted by the Election Committee Chairperson one week prior to the first day of campaigning to explain all rules and regulations outlined in ARTICLE IV,
+- A compulsory meeting of all candidates for the executive offices should be called and conducted by the Election Committee Chairperson at least two weeks prior to the first day of campaigning to explain all rules and regulations outlined in ARTICLE IV,

 - An official starting date for the campaign will be announced at this meeting.

-- All candidates must be present or represented at this meeting, any candidate that is not present or represented will not be recognized as an official candidate for Student Government.
+- All candidates must be present or represented at this meeting, any candidate that is not present or represented will not be recognized as an official candidate for Student Government Association.

-- Until all campaigning information can be approved by Student Government, the election committee will not recognized the candidate, if the above standards are not met within one-week prior to the meeting, the candidate will be unable to run for office.
+- All campaigning information must be approved by Student Government Association.
+The election committee will not recognized the candidate, if the above standards are not met.

 All candidates for executive offices shall conduct their campaigning according to the rules and regulations established by the Election Committee.